ngnamtran/Stock/README.md

 <br>  Total debt =  short-term debt + Current installments of long-term debt + current operating lease liabilities + long-term debt + long-term operating lease liabilities

 #### Wayfair (W)
-<br>  Wait for the annual report of 2025.
+  Wait for the annual report of 2025.
 <br>  Data records in thousands.
 <br>  For Q4 report, take the features of annual report , minus to the sum of features of Q1, Q2, Q3
 <br>    Apllied for Net sales/ Net Revenue, Net Income, EPS